 1. Free Speech Exists on the Internet

 Freedom of speech is an oft-misunderstood concept, so it is unsurprising that those various interpretations would make their way to the World Wide Web as well.
 Depending on where you live, you may indeed have the right to free speech online in theory.
-In the U.S., for instance, the courts have ruled that the internet is a free speech zone.
+In the U.S., for instance, the courts have ruled that the Internet is a free speech zone.
 The issue is that the nebulous internet is actually made up of resources that are owned and operated by many different private companies.
-Even in the U.S., those private organizations are under no obligation to provide you a platform for your free speech.
+Even in the U.S., those private organizations are under no obligation to provide you with a platform for your free speech.
 The only way you truly have free speech is if you own and operate your own server and thus platform.
 Inevitably, free speech is going to be accompanied by certain challenges.
 It is always a possibility that you will be targeted for speaking your mind.
 If you have wrongly found yourself under fire and by someone making defamatory accusations then you may be able to make a claim.
 In this case, you should get in contact with a first amendment lawyer to find out more.

 2. Internet Platforms Are Not Responsible for Users